6 Relaxation Techniques to Reduce Stress and Anxiety

 You should find a comfortable place to sit or lie down and close your eyes.
 Start with taking a few deep, slow breaths.
 Inhale through your nose and exhale through your mouth.
 Then practice tightening and relaxing each muscle group.
-Tense your muscles for about 5 seconds and relax for 10-20 seconds.
+Tense your muscles for about 5 seconds, really focusing on exaggerating the muscle tension, and relax for 10-20 seconds.
+Note the difference between tension and relaxation.
 Then repeat.
 Continue to breathe slowly and evenly and enjoy how the feeling of relaxation is sweeping through your body.

 Move in a sequence that works for you.
 You can start with your toes and progressively work your way up to your neck and head.
 Or you may start with your forehead and move down to your toes.